michaudhugo/answerable-software/hexagonal-architecture/01-claim.md

 2. what becomes irreversible together;
 3. where consequences return when something goes wrong.

 When the boundary localizes these, it institutes a core.

-When it does not, it institutes a void.
+And when it does not, it institutes a void.

 When the domain exists but is dispersed across places the architecture does not recognize as responsible, the boundary may even mask what it should have made visible.